PicsArt/cppbind/docs/03_get_started/03_enums.rst

 and user doesn't want to expose them in target language bindings, then **enum_excluded_fields** variable can be used to specify the list of excluded fields.
 In case those fields are used as a default value for a function/constructor argument, IEGEN will skip that default value generation in target language bindings.
-If user has a function which returns an excluded enum field, IEGEN terminates the main program during the function call and provides the user with an appropriate error message (except python, since currently pybind sets some constraints on IEGEN).
+If user has a function which returns an excluded enum field, IEGEN terminates the main program during the function call and provides the user with an appropriate error message (except Python, since currently pybind sets some constraints on IEGEN).

 And the Frame struct using it: